Geometric Floquet theory

-Finally, in the grand picture of nonequilibrium physics, our work explicitly demonstrates that adiabaticity requires neither a Hamiltonian nor the concept of energy; it is an intrinsic property of the geometry of the state manifold.
+Finally, in the big picture of nonequilibrium physics, our work explicitly demonstrates that adiabaticity requires neither a Hamiltonian nor the concept of energy; it is an intrinsic property of the geometry of the state manifold.
 This may appear counterintuitive, as adiabaticity is usually introduced via slow variations of a parameter in a Hamiltonian.
-However, Floquet dynamics is not generated by a local Hamiltonian; the physically meaningful object is the unitary operator over one drive cycle.
+However, Floquet dynamics is not generated by a static local Hamiltonian; the physically meaningful object is the unitary operator over one drive cycle.
 Nonetheless, it is possible to generalize the notion of adiabaticity to periodically driven systems using the adiabatic gauge potential which generates adiabatic evolution of Floquet states~\cite{Weinberg_2017_adiabatic_Floquet,grattan2023exponential,Schindler2024_FCD}.
 We believe that these concepts are straightforward to define in quasi-periodically driven systems~\cite{Dumitrescu2018_QuasiPeriodic,else2020longlived,long2022manybody} and random structured drives~\cite{Hongzheng2021_RMD}, and likely also deeper into the nonequilibrium regime.

-\textit{Acknowledgments.---} We thank M.~Heyl and A.~Polkovnikov for fruitful discussions.
+\textit{Acknowledgments.---} We are particularly grateful to David M.~Long for a critical proofreading of a previous version of this manuscript, and to Zuo Wang for providing useful feedback.
+We also thank J.~Budich, M.~Heyl, and A.~Polkovnikov for fruitful discussions.
 Funded by the European Union (ERC, QuSimCtrl, 101113633).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
 Numerical simulations were performed on the MPIPKS HPC cluster.